Jewish Voice for Peace: Gaza war

 Since November 2023, JVP's chapter at Columbia University has been under suspension.
 The university stated that both the JVP chapter and Students for Justice in Palestine had breached university policies, engaging in "threatening rhetoric and intimidation", leading to the suspension of the clubs.

-In November 2023, the Anti-Defamation League classified anti-war protest events led by Jewish groups including Jewish Voice for Peace and IfNotNow as "anti-Israel", adding the protests to a database documenting rising antisemitism in the US.
-ADL CEO Jonathan Greenblatt labelled the Jewish organizations "hate groups" and equated anti-Zionism with antisemitism.
-This led to criticism of ADL, including from its own staff, one of whom quit in protest, stating: "Those were Jewish people who we [as the ADL] were defaming, so that felt extremely, extremely confusing, and frustrating to me.
+In November 2023, the Anti-Defamation League (ADL) classified anti-war protest events led by Jewish groups including Jewish Voice for Peace and IfNotNow as "anti-Israel", adding the protests to a database documenting rising antisemitism in the US.
+ADL CEO Jonathan Greenblatt labelled the Jewish organizations as "hate groups" and equated anti-Zionism with antisemitism.
+This led to criticism of the ADL, including from its own staff, one of whom quit in protest, stating: "Those were Jewish people who we [as the ADL] were defaming, so that felt extremely, extremely confusing, and frustrating to me.
 And it makes it harder to talk about that when any criticism of Israel, or anyone who criticizes Israel, just becomes a terrorist."

+In June 2024, JVP media coordinator Liv Kunins-Berkowitz criticized far-right activists expressing support for Palestinians during the war.
+She stated, "While it is essential that everyone speak up and use their platforms to oppose the Israeli military's genocide in Gaza, we are alarmed by those who are exploiting this moment to promote their own platforms, especially when they have a history of promoting white supremacy, antisemitism, and homophobia.
+As we focus on ending the genocide, it is important to promote leaders and content that upholds the dignity of all human beings."

-In August 2024, George Washington University suspended its JVP chapter along with eight other student groups for unapproved protests on campus.
+In August 2024, George Washington University suspended its JVP chapter through to December of that year along with eight other student groups for unapproved protests on campus.

 After the IDF killed Hezbollah leader Hassan Nasrallah in Lebanon in September 2024, Instagram removed posts from JVP's University of Michigan chapter that spoke in support of Nasrallah.

+In August 2025, the JVP chapter at George Washington University was again suspended until May 2026 for "hosting an on-campus event without advisor approval and publishing an April 22 social media post that created a "hostile environment" for Jewish students".
+A member of the organization said the JVP chapter would disaffiliate from the university as a result of the suspension but that "anti-Zionist Jewish students will continue to organize and pressure the university to divest from genocide and protect its students amid an attack against immigrants and anti-Zionists in academia and across the country."